msander/keycloak/keycloak-valkey/STATE.md

 ## Change Log
 - **v0.8.19-devstack-foreground**: Updated the development Docker stack helper to run in the foreground and automatically tear down the stack when a Keycloak node exits with an error.
+- **v0.8.22-cluster-resolution**: Resolved public key cache/storage listeners through the Valkey cluster provider and retained graceful degradation only when clustering is disabled, supporting Keycloak clusters that rely on Valkey instead of Infinispan.
 - **v0.8.20-datastore-priority**: Ensured the Valkey datastore provider exposes a positive SPI order so Keycloak selects it as the default when the extension is installed, avoiding null datastore providers at runtime and covering the behaviour with a unit test.
 - **v0.8.14-build-flexibility**: Added a standalone POM and CI workflow so the extension can package against arbitrary upstream Keycloak releases while default builds continue to use the repository parent.
 - **v0.8.15-devtooling**: Added devcontainer configuration plus Docker Compose tooling for spinning up Valkey with two Keycloak nodes sharing a Postgres database and Valkey-backed providers without Infinispan clustering.